LukeZHar/LukeHarris-T2A2/README.md

 ## R6
 Design an entity relationship diagram (ERD) for this app’s database, and explain how the relations between the diagrammed models will aid the database design.

-This should focus on the database design BEFORE coding has begun, eg. during the project planning or design phase.
-- PMG1003-2.1, PMG1003-7.3: EXPLAINS a plan for normalised database relations.
-12 to >10 pts
-HD
-Meets D, and the explanation includes comparisons to how AT LEAST ONE model or relations would look in other levels of normalisation than the one shown in the ERD.

 ## R7
 Explain the implemented models and their relationships, including how the relationships aid the database implementation.

-This should focus on the database implementation AFTER coding has begun, eg. during the project development phase.
-- CMP1001-7.2: DESCRIBES the project’s models in terms of the relationships they have with each other.
-6 to >5 pts
-HD
-Meets D, and includes appropriate code examples supporting the descriptions.
 ### Models and relationship
 1. **User Model**
 - Code Example: